(This page published October 1, 2007)

 To remove the jewel, use a square of very firm rubber about 1" square and about 1/8" thick.
 With the ball of your thumb, press the rubber against the jewel and turn with a sharp counterclockwise motion.
 The jewel may come loose so that you can screw it out.
 But it probably won’t; these babies can be very temperamental.
 You can try soaking, ultrasonic cleaning, and heat to loosen the jewel.
 All of these methods are likely to require patience, so be prepared to sit in for the long haul.
 Heat will be required if the jewel is still secured as it was from the factory, by shellac.
 Be careful how much heat you apply, because the jewel is celluloid, not acrylic, and it will begin to soften at about 165° F. (Shellac softens at about 140° F.)

 Sometimes the jewel brings the brass bushing with it.
 If this happens, grasp the bushing endwise using serrated-jaw needlenose pliers and heat the bushing, turning it around as you do, so that the heat will reach all sides.
 Try to keep the jewel itself out of the heat.
-Try every half minute or so to unscrew the jewel. it may come a little bit at a time, requiring several heatings.
+Try every few seconds to unscrew the jewel.
+It might come a little bit at a time, requiring several heatings.

 Once you have the jewel out, you can use a wire brush to clean shellac residue from its threads.
 Cleaning shellac out of the brass bushing will require a dental pick and patience.